thinnker/micro-ai-ts/docs/API.md

 - Not all providers return token usage during streaming
 - Streaming works with multi-turn conversations
 - For reasoning models, reasoning content is included in chunks
+- Tool calls are handled automatically during streaming
+- Multiple tool calls can be chained transparently

 ---